 One of our favorite local dishes is kokoda, Fiji’s version of ceviche, enriched with coconut milk to balance out the acids.
 In this South Pacific version, the fish “cooks” not in citrus juice but plain white vinegar

 Fiji’s rich craft heritage gives me yet one more thing to love about the country.
-A small, footed kava bowl, carved from a single piece of wood and sometimes inlaid with shell, makes a fine souvenir.
-Harder to find but easier to pack is tapa cloth, a unique, stiff fabric made from mulberry bark and decorated with geometric or zoomorphic designs.
+A kava bowl, carved from a single piece of wood and inlaid with shell, makes a fine souvenir.
+As does tapa cloth, a unique, stiff fabric made from mulberry bark and decorated with geometric or zoomorphic designs.

 To phone hotels in Fiji, dial 011 (international access) + 679 (Fiji code) + local numbers in listings.

 Fijian dollar (FJ$).
 Fluctuating rate valued at FJ$2.16 = US$1.00 as of July 2020.
 Note: Most of our suggested hotels quote rates in US$.